Complaints and Dispute Resolution Policy

 - other points of customer contact.

-Access to our complaints handling procedure and the EDRS is provided free of charge.
+Access to our complaints handling procedure is provided free of charge.

 Staff must treat all complaints in confidence and only disclose the details of the complaint to those involved in the resolution process.

 Complaints and Dispute Resolution Policy Introduction Purpose of this Policy The Cigno Loans (CL) Complaints and Dispute Resolution policy is in place to ensure that CL staff and agents who have customer contact are capable of recognising when a borrower is making a complaint and understand how complaints are to be handled and/or referred.